The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 What are the most expensive dog breeds?

-If you’re in the market for a four-legged friend, you may be wondering why there’s such a variance in price from breed to breed.
+If you’re in the market for a four-legged friend, you may be wondering why there’s such a range in price from breed to breed.

-There are actually a number of reasons why some dogs come with an exorbitant price tag.
+There are actually a number of reasons why some dogs come with a big price tag.
+Such as popularity and rarity.

 Being extremely popular, like the French Bulldog currently is, can drive their asking price sky high.